ropensci/RNeXML/inst/doc/pubs/manuscript.md

 Due to inconsistencies present in the NEXUS standard [Vos _et al._
 2012], a significant number <!-- State explicitly --> of TreeBASE NEXUS files could not be read in this way.
-Using the more precisely defined NeXML standard, every valid NeXML file on TreeBASE can now successfully be parsed to R objects.
+Using the more precisely defined NEXML standard, every valid NeXML file on TreeBASE can now successfully be parsed to R objects.